iavofficial/IAVFrontendFramework/README.md

 ```

 ### Internationalization ###
+**Add an concrete example on how to setup i18n for a framework user**
 The framework uses I18next for internationalization.
 It provides a default initialization of I18next which automatically gets executed when the *DisaPage* component mounts.
 It also provides translations in english and german for texts of framework components.
 You can provide own translations by defining .json files and defining an object of the following structure:
 ```javascript
 let translations = {